 - Intra-household WASH inequalities: Data from 34 countries shows that households that include a person with a disability typically have reduced access to key water and sanitation services.
 Even if households with a person with a disability have access to WASH facilities, the individual with a disability typically has reduced access in comparison to other family members.
 They also face greater challenges in accessing facilities and services autonomously, consistently, hygienically, with dignity and privacy, and without pain or fear of abuse.

-Want to know more about considering disability in COVID-19 hygiene programmes:
+Want to know more about disability and ageing in COVID-19 hygiene promotion programmes?

 Written by: Jane Wilbur